MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/add-power-virtual-agents-bot-to-teams.md

 These bots can be created easily without the need for data scientists or developers.

 > [!NOTE]
+>
-> * By adding your chatbot to Microsoft Teams, some of the data, such as bot content and user chat content, is shared with Microsoft Teams.
+> * By adding your chatbot to :::image type="icon" source="../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams, some of the data, such as bot content and user chat content, is shared with Microsoft Teams.
 It means that your data flows outside of your [organization’s compliance and geographic or regional boundaries](/power-virtual-agents/data-location). <br/>
-> * You must not use Microsoft Power Platform to create apps that are to be published to the Teams app store.
-Microsoft Power Platform apps can be published to an organization’s app store only.
+> * You must not use :::image type="icon" source="../../assets/icons/microsoft-icon.png" border="false"::: Microsoft Power Platform to create apps that are to be published to the Teams app store. :::image type="icon" source="../../assets/icons/microsoft-365.png" border="false"::: Microsoft Power Platform apps can be published to an organization’s app store only.

 ## Make your chatbot available in Teams through the Power Virtual Agents portal